rdegges/okta.github.io/hugo/content/docs/api/getting_started/enabling_cors.md

       break;
     default :
       title = 'Invalid URL or Cross-Origin Request Blocked';
-      message = 'You must explicitly add this site (' + window.location.origin + ') to the list of allowed websites in your Okta Admin Dashboard';
+      message = 'You must explicitly add this site (' + window.location.origin + ') to the list of allowed websites in your administrator UI';
       break;
   }
   alert(title + ': ' + message);